johnston9/la-donut/README.md

 ### Code

 - [Code Institue](https://codeinstitute.net/)
-  The basic set up and Django configuration for the app is based on The Boutique Ado project from the coures material.
+  The basic set up and Django configuration for the app is based on The Boutique Ado project from the course material.
 The instructions for the AWS set up are included in this.
 - [Django Docs](https://docs.djangoproject.com/en/3.2/)
   I refered to these throughout the project.
 - [Data Tables](https://datatables.net/examples/styling/bootstrap4)